 - Customer support

-Note here that I’ve only considered fully factorial multivariate testing tools.
-The term full factorial refers to the fact that they provide all possible combinations of website elements.
-You can evaluate any of the factors in your testing.
+Note here that I’ve only considered full factorial multivariate testing tools.
+The term “full factorial” refers to the fact that they provide all possible combinations of website elements during the multivariate test.
+You can evaluate any of the factors in multivariate testing.

-Conductrics: This tool checks out good on all fronts except two.
+This multivariate test tool proves to be good on all fronts except two.
 You won’t get full technical support and there’s no platform to create new pages.